chucknado/zmi/README.md

 The tools add and update the content incrementally based on the timestamp of the last sync.

 **Limitation**: The tools don't migrate non-linline attachments or rewrite links to attachments in articles.
-The functionality is planned.

 ### Set up

 1. Manually create matching categories and sections in the destination KB.

+	If the articles have translations, make sure to create matching category and section translations in the destination KB.

 2. In **/data/section_map.json**, define a dictionary of section ids from the source KB and their corresponding ids in the destination KB.
 The sections can be in any category.
 The map is used for migrating the articles to the correct sections in the destination KB.